Organic

 Supporting farmers as they transition to organic.

-Supported through the United States Department of Agriculture’s (USDA) Transition to Organic Partnership Program (TOPP), CAFF supports transitioning and existing farmers with organic certification in California.
-We assist farmers with their unique organic certification needs through comprehensive technical assistance, events, resources and more.
-Started in spring 2023, we are beginning to build out our resources; check back here for updates as we grow.
+Through the United States Department of Agriculture’s (USDA) Transition to Organic Partnership Program (TOPP), CAFF supports transitioning farmers with organic certification in California.
+We assist farmers with their unique organic certification needs through comprehensive technical assistance, events, resources, and more.

 ORGANIC CERTIFICATION SERVICES